 How are Diamonds Graded?

-Usually when diamond officials talk about color, they do not mean blues, greens, or pinks.
+Usually when diamond officials talk about color, they are not referring to blues, greens, or pinks.
 (Such diamonds do exist, but they are referred to as collectively as “fancy” diamonds.)
 Rather, diamond “color” is used to refer to how pure the shading of a diamond is.
-Color is typically graded on the following scale:
+The color of a diamond is typically graded on the following scale:

-D-F. Diamonds graded letters D to F are considered to be colorless diamonds.
+D-F Colorless - Diamonds graded letters D to F are considered to be colorless diamonds.
 This is the purest color grade, and diamonds of this type are very rare.
 It is recommended that these diamonds only are set in platinum or white gold in order to enhance the diamond’s spectacular colorless effect.

-N-R. Diamonds classified N to R are very light, and may have a very faint yellow or brown color to them.
+N-R Very Light Yellow - Diamonds classified N to R are very light, and may have a very faint yellow or brown color to them.
 These diamonds are much pricier than diamonds of higher grades.

-S-Z. Diamonds grades S to Z are the most colored diamonds.
+S-Z Light Yellow - Diamonds grades S to Z are the most colored diamonds.
 They tend to be an obvious yellow color, and they usually have too much color to be considered a white diamond.

 Fancy/ Yellow - Diamonds that are graded as Fancy have deep, vibrant colors that are a result of common impurities in the molecular structure.